You are here

-The Family Economic Data Survey may be used in place of the free and reduced meal form.
+- Family Economic Data Survey (FEDS) completed for the child and/or family.
+The survey may be used in place of the free and reduced meal form.

 Significance of Factor in regards to School Readiness

 - Poverty is particularly detrimental to children and impacts overall healthy development.
 Low-income children have smaller vocabularies and are less likely to know their letters and numbers.
 Young children from low-income families score lower on tests of early learning and math.
-They are also more likely to face social and economic problems later in life, including illiteracy, teen pregnancy, high dropout rates and unemployment1.
+They are also more likely to face social and economic problems later in life, including illiteracy, teen pregnancy, high dropout rates, and unemployment.

-- Children’s social competence and ability to self-regulate are also linked to income; children from lower-income families have lower reported levels in these skills2.
+- Children’s social competence and ability to self-regulate are also linked to income; children from lower-income families have lower reported levels in these skills.